union-imgcross icon

 Contact Skuad today to give your business expansion plans the boost they need.

-1. Choose between an EOR and a legal entity: Evaluate if hiring through an EOR is more feasible than establishing your own entity, considering your company's size and growth plans.
+1. Choose between an EOR and a legal entity: Evaluate if hiring through EOR service providers in India is more feasible than establishing your own entity, considering your company's size and growth plans.
 Opt for an EOR if you seek a simpler, cost-effective solution without the complexities of establishing and maintaining a legal entity in India, ideal for companies focusing on flexibility and fast market entry.

 2. Select the best EOR for your needs: Consider Skuad for hiring, paying, and managing Indian employees.
 Assess the services required and your global hiring expansion plans.